Thursday 20th July 2017 – From Irkutsk to Khuzhir

 The crossing itself was quite short and eventless apart from seeing some sparrows which had made their nest in a hole of the boat itself and seeing some black cormorans from the boat.

 Once on the island, there was still quite a while to drive and some beautiful landscape and views of the Baikal lake.

 We finally arrived in Khuzhir around 5pm but the driver was a bit weird and dropping people not based on how close from the car and how logical the order was but rather based on in which order they had entered the bus.
 I should have pulled out my phone and used google map earlier as he dropped a guy at some point who happened to be 2 streets away from mine when I looked on my phone later.
 I was the last one left to be droppec at the hostel which he did around 6.30pm!
 An hour and half going around!!
 The Italians were just before me and we joked that you might call that the ‘Siberian logic’.
 At least, the positive side is that I got to see many of the streets of little Khuzhir!

-This place looks a bit like the Atacama city in Chile and looking at it, I could see how developed it is going to be in the coming years and I was glad to be able to see it at a time when it is still relatively small!
+This place looks a bit like San Pedro de Atacama in Chile with its dirt-road streets, before it became touristy.
+While walking its streets, I could foresee how developed it was going to be soon and I was glad to be able to see it at a time when it was still relatively small!